-The prerequisites for this course are: Economics 2223A/B and Economics 2260A/B. Pre- or corequisites for this course are: Economics 2261A/B. Antirequisites for this course are: Economics 2181A/B, Economics 2181A/B, Economics 2181A/B, Economics 2300A/B, <a href="Economics
+The prerequisites for this course are: Economics 2223A/B and Economics 2260A/B. Pre- or corequisites for this course are: Economics 2261A/B. Antirequisites for this course are: Economics 2181A/B, Economics 2181A/B, Economics 2186A/B, (if taken 2013-2014, 2014-2015), Economics 2300A/B, Economics 2306A/B, and MOS 3316A/B.

-You are responsible for ensuring that you have successfully completed all course prerequisites, and that you have not taken any antirequisite courses.
+You are responsible for ensuring that you have successfully completed all course prerequisites, and that you have not taken any anti-requisite courses.
 Lack of prerequisites may not be used as a basis for appeal.
 If you are found to be ineligible for a course, you may be removed from it at any time and you will receive no adjustment to your fees.
 This decision cannot be appealed.

 If you find that you do not have the course prerequisites, it is in your best interest to drop the course well before the end of the add/drop period.
-Your prompt attention to this matter will not only help protect your academic record but will ensure that spaces become available for students who require the course in question for graduation.
+Your prompt attention to this matter will not only help protect your academic record, but will ensure that spaces become available for students who require the course in question for graduation.

-Please note that to understand financial models, students must understand statistics.
-The course will include a review of some of the statistical principles needed for this the course.
-However, this review is not a substitute for having taken statistics courses.
-Students are responsible for reviewing and understanding the statistical principles covered in pre-requisite courses.
+Please note that to understand financial models, students must first understand mathematics, statistics and econometrics.
+The course will include a brief review of some of the mathematical and statistical principles needed to understand a few fundamental concepts.
+However, this review is not a substitute for prerequisite and corequisite courses.
+Students are responsible for reviewing and understanding the concepts covered in these courses.